Purpose

 function-based index.
 For example, the following statement creates a

-attribute of part-time employees, assigning nulls to instances of all other types in the type hierarchy.CREATE INDEX salary_func_i ON persons p (TREAT(VALUE(p) AS part_time_emp_t).salary);You can also build an index on the type-discriminant column underlying a substitutable column by using the
+function-based index on the salary attribute of part-time employees, assigning nulls to instances of all other types in the type hierarchy.CREATE INDEX salary_func_i ON persons p (TREAT(VALUE(p) AS part_time_emp_t).salary);You can also build an index on the type-discriminant column underlying a substitutable column by using the

-SYS_TYPEID
+SYS_TYPEID function.

 Note:

-Oracle Database uses the type-discriminant column to evaluate queries that involve the IS
+Oracle Database uses the type-discriminant column to evaluate queries that involve the IS OF type

 condition.
 The cardinality of the typeid column is normally low, so